 The Log-Antilog Procedure: Part I

-I need to take two types of math papers when I was in my Form Four.
+I need to take two types of math papers when I was in Form Four.
 The year was 1996 and it was the year when we celebrated the completion of the Petronas Twin Towers.

 The first paper is called modern math, the second paper is called additional math.
 Although the first paper is prefixed with the word modern, some of its contents is not modern at all.
 One example is that the government forced us to learn an outdated technique of multiplying numbers with the aid of four-figure tables.